3liz/lizmap-mapbuilder-module/README.md

 * Local Urbanism Plan project
 * Combine these two projects into a single one using the Map Builder

-* MapBuilder 2.0.0 is compatible with Lizmap Web Client 3.4 and 3.5
+* MapBuilder 2.0.0 is compatible with Lizmap Web Client 3.4, 3.5 and experimentaly with Lizmap 3.6
 * MapBuilder 1.1.x is compatible with Lizmap Web Client 3.3 and 3.2

 ## Installation